bbatsov/metaredux/_posts/2018-11-09-ciders-orchard-the-heart.md

 received a record number of contributions afterwards.[^4] I can only hope that we can replicate this effect on a larger scale!

+Here and there in the post I've referenced some high-impact tasks that you might want to tackle, but I'd welcome each and every contribution, no matter how small it is.

 [^4]: Including a great [new logo](https://github.com/nrepl/nrepl/pull/71).

 ## Epilogue